 An inguinal hernia on its own isn't always dangerous, though it can cause pain when you cough, bend over, or lift something heavy.
-However, if the hernia doesn't get better on its own, it can lead to life-threatening complications.
+However, in some case, it can lead to life-threatening complications, so it should be monitored.

 Certain exercises that work to strengthen your abdominal muscles can reduce your risk of getting inguinal hernia.
 Other exercises can help you recover after hernia surgery.